-Les Dawson’s ‘bad’ piano worked because he was a good musician first—structure enabled play.
-Likewise, Ali needed to understand the basics - self-task-audience - well to be able to not only entertain, but meet many of the challenges which came his way.
+Les Dawson’s ‘bad’ piano worked because he was a good musician first.
+Likewise, Ali needed to understand the basics - first self, then task, then audience - well to be able to not only entertain, but meet many of the challenges which came his way.

 This page works the same way: start with more guidance than you’ll need later.